 When you apply for an auto loan, lenders will perform a credit check on you.
-Your credit affects whether or not you’ll be approved for the loan and the interest rate of the loan.
+Your credit affects whether or not you’ll be approved for the loan, and the interest rate for the loan.
 The interest rate and terms of the loan have a major impact on how much you will end up paying overall, so it’s important that you know where your credit stands before you apply for an auto loan.
 When you apply, lenders will look at the following components of your credit file.

 Status of Accounts

 Your credit report also lists the status of each of your open accounts.
 If one or more of your accounts is late or in default, it can signal to a lender that you may be experiencing financial hardship and won’t be able to make timely payments on a new line of credit.

 Many people don’t realize that the amount of credit they use on a monthly basis has a significant impact on their credit.
 Not only should you avoid maxing out your credit, you should strive to only use 30 percent of your credit limit.
 This means that if your credit limit is $1,000, you shouldn’t spend more than $300 each month.
 Credit utilization is an indicator of how responsible you are with your credit.

 Lenders will also look at any new accounts you’ve opened.
 Multiple new lines of credit may be a red flag to a lender.
 It’s also worth noting that each time a lender pulls your credit, it’s considered a hard inquiry, which temporarily lowers your credit score.